 Every family has a recipe handed down from generation to generation that includes some unusual ingredients, such as using Coca-Cola to glaze a ham or mayonnaise on a grilled cheese sandwich.
 But this particular secret ingredient might just take the, well, cake.
 For almost a hundred years, there's been a secret ingredient in spice cake that makes it creamy and tangy: tomato soup.

-Tomato soup cake uses a can of Campbell's condensed tomato soup in a basic spice cake, which creates a delicious, moist cake.
+Tomato soup cake is a Depression era cake that uses a can of Campbell's condensed tomato soup in a basic spice cake, which creates a delicious, moist cake.
 How does it taste, though?
-This vintage cake has stayed popular for a reason, and using tomatoes in a baked good isn't all that surprising (think tomato pie), plus some international cuisines combine tomato with ground cinnamon and ground cloves (think Indian curry).
+This vintage mystery cake has stayed popular for a reason, and using tomatoes in a baked good isn't all that surprising (think tomato pie), plus some international cuisines combine tomato with ground cinnamon and ground cloves (think Indian curry).
+It's ideal for a birthday cake or party cake, and although you may be hesitant trying it for the first time, you won't be disappointed.

 The company continued to improve on the recipe, but in 1966 they hit on a winner.
 Experiment #38 was the best tomato soup cake recipe yet.
 Published in Campbell's cookbooks, it's still a popular recipe request today.
 The company has created other versions of the recipe as well, including a Bundt cake that adds the tomato soup to a gingerbread mix and a version with their low sodium tomato soup.